Payum/Payum/docs/get-it-started.md

 }
 ```

-_**Note**: Pay attention to there are other statuses present like pending, suspended, failure, canceled._
+_**Note**: Success is not only one status available.
+There are other statuses present: pending, failure, canceled etc._

 Back to [index](index.md).